fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/setup.md

 ![](images/setup/setup-011.png)

-This means you are ready to start synchronizing the FortiManager Device DB and perform actions on those devices.
+You are now ready to start synchronizing the FortiManager Device DB and perform actions on those devices.